Workflows

 • Overwrite Values: Toggle on to replace existing values.
 Toggle off to only replace blank values on an update.
 This is commonly set to false to retain existing data and only add missing data.

-The Set Task Property action sets the value to an existing task property when the rule triggers are met.
-This action will set the property for each task associated to the workflow.
-This action may be paired with an “Task Attribute Comparison” or “Task Property Comparison” trigger.
+The Set Task Detail Item action sets the value to an existing task detail item when the rule triggers are met.
+This action will set the detail item for each task associated to the workflow.
+This action may be paired with a “Task Attribute Comparison” or “Task Detail Item Comparison” trigger.

 • Action Type*: Select the type of action to perform.
-Select “Set Task Property”.
+Select “Set Task Detail Item”.

-• Task Property*: Select the task property where the value will be set.
+• Task Detail Item*: Select the task detail item where the value will be set.

-• If the trigger(s) apply to exactly one task type, this list will display only the properties of that task type; otherwise, this list will show all properties.
+• If the trigger(s) apply to exactly one task type, this list will display only the detail items of that task type; otherwise, this list will show all detail items.

-• Value*: Enter the value to set for the task property identified above.
+• Value*: Enter the value to set for the task detail item identified above.
 You may append variables to make the value dynamic.

 • The {EVALUATE:} function may be used in this field.
 See the Evaluate page for examples of how to use this function.